BAS Main Index

 Notes: An ozone hole is defined as an area with values below 220 Dobson Units (DU).
 On average a column of air will hold 300 DU of ozone, equivalent to 3mm of ozone at sea-level pressure.
 Most of the ozone is between 10 and 40 km with a peak at around 20 km.
 The Antarctic ozone hole is usually largest in early September and deepest in late September to early October.
 Prior to the formation of ozone holes, Antarctic ozone values were normally at their lowest in the autumn (ie March).
 On occasion atmospheric vertical motions create small areas with ozone substantially below the long term average.
 Different satellites give different views of the exact ozone distribution.
 The continent covers 14 million sq. km.
 There are marked differences between the various satellite ozone measurements and analyses.
 The KNMI analysis and TEMIS forecasts are close to the observed values, whereas the Canadian analysis seems largely based on SMOBA data and is clearly at variance with ground based observations.

 UNEP assessements: September 16 is world ozone day, and in 2009 the final UN Member State to ratify the Montreal Protocol signed up.
 All 197 Member States have now ratified the protocol up to and including the Beijing amendments.
 2007 was the International Year of the Ozone Layer.
 A summary of the WMO/UN 2014 Ozone Assessment, the Assessment for Decision-Makers was released on 2014 September 10.
 2017 was the 30th Anniversary of the Montreal Protocol.
 UNEP released the 2022 Scientific Assessment of Ozone Layer Depletion in 2023 January.
+An emerging threat to the ozone layer is through aluminium pollution caused by the re-entry of satellites; these effects were not assessed in the 2022 report.

 News: Observations reported in Nature in May 2018 showed that the rate of decline of CFC-11, an ozone depleting substances in the atmosphere, which is also a greenhouse gas, had become slower than predicted.
 This suggested that either something unusual was taking place in the atmosphere or that there were additional man-made emissions.
 The paper suggested that the most likely reason was illegal manufacture and release from somewhere in eastern Asia.
 Investigation by the EIA found that production of polyurethene foam in China could explain the observed changes.
 They encouraged the Chinese government to take immediate action.
 This became news again in May 2019 when another paper was published in Nature.
 The Chinese government took action and by 2021 the rate of decline had returned to that expected.